Businesses regulated by the federal government already have a comprehensive drug and alcohol test policy.

 Post-accident or Post-incident Testing

-Post-accident testing determinations whether drugs or alcohol were involved and relieves you, the employer, from some of the liability.
+Post-accident testing determines whether drugs or alcohol were involved and relieves you, the employer, from some of the liability.
 Worker’s compensation benefits aren’t paid to an injured employee who tested positive for drugs or alcohol use.
 Your drug and alcohol testing policy should clearly state the terms of post-accident testing.

 A well-written policy establishes objective criteria for how and when testing will occur.
 Will you test for every accident or only those that involve injury or death?
 Is there a property damage minimum or does any damage require testing?
 These are your decisions to make, but your policy must clearly state your criteria.